-When jurors are initially summoned, the Clerk of Courts will mail:
+When jurors are initially summoned, whether for grand jury or trial jury, the Clerk will mail:

-- A Summons directing jurors to report to the Dawson County Courthouse.
-It will also provide a contact person to call with health-related questions or concerns. - A COVID-19 Letter from the Court, signed by all the Judges, that expresses how much they are appreciated, assures them that the court understands their concerns for safety, and provides a contact person to call with health-related questions or concerns. - A COVID-19 Insert highlighting the steps taken by the court to ensure their health and safety, with a web address where they can view a health and safety video and a contact person to call with further questions or concerns. - A modified Excusal Request Form that temporarily waives the requirement that it be notarized before submission. - A COVID-19 Questionnaire that includes their contact information (name, address, cell phone number, and email) and a series of questions to determine whether they are in a category of persons identified by the CDC as being at an increased risk for severe illness from COVID-19. - An existing Information Form that requests information generally asked by attorneys when selecting a jury.
+- A Summons directing jurors to report to the Jury Assembly Room in the main courthouse, with staggered report times.
+It will also provide a contact person to call with health-related questions or concerns. - A COVID-19 Letter from the Court, signed by all the Judges, that expresses how much they are appreciated, assures them that the court understands their concerns for safety, and provides a contact person to call with health-related questions or concerns. - A COVID-19 Insert highlighting the steps taken by the courts to ensure their health and safety, with a web address where they can view a health and safety video and a contact person to call with further questions or concerns. - A modified Excusal Request Form that temporarily waives the requirement that it be notarized before submission. - A COVID-19 Questionnaire that includes their contact information (name, address, cell phone number, and email) and a series of questions to determine whether they are in a category of persons identified by the CDC as being at an increased risk for severe illness from COVID-19. - An existing Information Form that requests information generally asked by attorneys when selecting a jury.